pranitbauva1997/pranitbauva1997.github.io/_posts/book_summary/2019-08-13-The-Art-of-Money-Getting.md

  - **It is the eyes of others and not our own eyes which ruin us.**
  - One doesn't get ahead by vanity and envy.
- - A handful of aristocrats run up a false standard of perfection and in nedeavoring to rise to that standard, we run up a false standard of perfection, and in endeavoring to rise to that standard, we constantly keep ourselves poor.
+ - A handful of aristocrats run up a false standard of perfection and in endeavoring to rise to that standard, we run up a false standard of perfection, and thus we constantly keep ourselves poor.
  - One cannot accumulate a fortune by taking the road that leads to poverty.
  - One who is accustomed to gratify every whim and caprice, will find it